Phnom Kulen – More Than Just a Mountain

 It offers an unforgettable blend of ancient temples, sacred rivers, lush rainforest, and waterfalls, all within a few hours of Siem Reap.

 Whether you’re interested in history, photography, or simply nature, our Phnom Kulen Tour is a must-do experience during your stay in Cambodia.
-It’s a brilliant way to bring your visit to another level, and you will surely see some places you would otherwise miss.
-(Important: The Phnom Kulen Tour 1 and 2 DONT include every mentioned place.
-For more information, please read the shop page carefully.)
+It’s a brilliant way to bring your visit to another level, and you will surely see some places you would otherwise

 Travel Tips